QUOTES-COP27: What they are saying at the climate summit | Headlines

 QUOTES-COP27: What they are saying at the climate summit

-World leaders, policymakers and delegates from nearly 200 countries are at the COP27 U.N. climate summit in Egypt, where they hope to keep alive a goal to avert the worst impacts of climate change.
+World leaders, policymakers and delegates from nearly 200 countries are in Egypt at the COP27 U.N. climate summit, which delegates kicked off with an agreement to discuss compensating poor nations for mounting damage linked to global warming.
+Here are some of the latest comments by those attending: GASTON BROWNE, PRIME MINISTER OF ANTIGUA AND BARBUDA "The oil and gas industry continues to earn almost 3 billion United States dollars daily in profits.

+World leaders, policymakers and delegates from nearly 200 countries are in Egypt at the COP27 U.N. climate summit, which delegates kicked off with an agreement to discuss compensating poor nations for mounting damage linked to global warming.

 Here are some of the latest comments by those attending: GASTON BROWNE, PRIME MINISTER OF ANTIGUA AND BARBUDA